RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

         You can't add a module to an existing database.
         {{< /note >}}

+        {{< note >}}
+        If adding redisGraph module, we need to add a remark that databse with RedisGraph soed not support any eviction policy, and add a note as well in the eviction policy section below.
+        {{< /note >}}

         To add a module to the database:

         1. In the Redis Modules field, click ![Add](/images/rs/icon_add.png#no-click "Add").